Drupal 9 upgrade: making your website ready with the latest tools

 Why upgrade a website to the new version: the expected Drupal 9 benefits

 - Cool Drupal 9 features coming.
-Starting from Drupal 9.1, new cool features will be added for better website user-friendliness, accessibility, performance, security, privacy, openness for integration with new devices and channels, and much more.
+Starting from Drupal 9.1, new cool features will be added for better website user-friendliness, accessibility, performance, web security, privacy, openness for integration with new devices and channels, and much more.

 - Latest libraries for better performance.
 The latest libraries and components, including Symfony and Twig, make your website faster, cleaner, safer, and easier to maintain and extend.